Skip to Content

 At holiday time, there’s often a special sighting of “Santa Diver” as well.

-New Wing: Pacific Visions
+The Pacific Visions Wing

 The Aquarium of the Pacific opened the first major expansion in its two-decade history in May 2019: a new wing called Pacific Visions.